dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

 10/13/13:
-    * Refactor the settings class so that we dont need to INTERCEPT normal settings functions, but use pre/post op functions
+    * Refactor the settings class so that we dont need to INTERCEPT/OVERRIDE normal settings functions, but use pre/post op functions

 10/31/13: